 - Can your toddler understand and perform small tasks?

 - Can your toddler tell you when he needs to use the potty?

 - Buy a potty before you start the training.
 Then, the potty will be a usual part of potty training already.
-I am very enthusiastic about this toddler toilet.
-The toilet even makes a flush sound.
+I am very enthusiastic about this child toilet.
+The toilet even makes a flush sound:

 - In the summer, your toddler can just walk around in his underwear.
 When it gets colder, it is best to use slacks.
 Make sure the child can take it off itself when it wants to use the potty.

 - Always make sure you have sufficient clean underwear etc. on hand.

 - Put your child on the potty regularly, for example in the morning after waking up, after dinner, before leaving the house and after returning.